on Lower Back Pain

 Imaging evidence of degenerative spine disease is common in asymptomatic individuals and increases with age.
 These findings suggest that many imaging-based degenerative features may be part of normal aging and unassociated with low back pain, especially when incidentally seen.
 These imaging findings must be interpreted in the context of the patient’s clinical condition.

-So let me clarify what this research shows.
+Let me clarify what this back pain research shows.

 Consider the circled section, healthy people in their 30’s, the table shows an average of 52% of them will have some disc degeneration.
 Degeneration on it’s own may not cause back pain.